Julia-Eckert/3D_SurfProps/README.md

 ## 6 Examples

 The *Examples* folder contains two analyzed multicellular systems (see **2 Description**).
 Each of the folders contains the MATLAB output files and a folder named  *Single_image*, which includes an example of a single plane of the z-stack of each input file to show what the black-and-white masks and the channel for the orientation analysis look like.
-The full z-stack can be found on Zenodo.
+The full z-stack can be found in the *GitHub_repository* folder on [Zenodo](https://doi.org/10.5281/zenodo.15509350).

 ### 6.1 Multicellular aggregate